JamesSwiss/customer_banking/README.md

 # Display Results:
 Results are displayed for both savings and CD accounts, showing the interest earned and updated account balances.

+# Sources Used:
+Code copied verbatim or modified slightly from Class Activities and starter code Bing Ask